Bioinformatics-Research-Network/Bioinformed-Skill-App/crud/README.md

 export APP_ENV=testing
 ```

-4. start the app using `uvicorn`.
+4. Start the app using `uvicorn`.
 The `--reload` flag means the app will reload when a file is changed and saved.
 The `--port` flag specifies the port which the app listens on.

 ```shell
 uvicorn main:app --reload --port 2000